DylanDockery/CSC4350Assignment2/README.md

 -p --- Port for server.
 Default is 8000.
 -i --- IP address for server Default is 127.0.0.1

+Reponse codes:
+serve logs and returns a OK if valid method and INVALID if method is nort recognized logs to serverLog.txt

 Potential Improvements:
 Time out on client if server is not active rather than having to use the keyboard interrupt